 While this precedent seems favorable, it’s worth noting that five states—Nebraska, Tennessee, Idaho, Kentucky and South Dakota—rescinded their early ratification of the E.R.A. as socially conservative anti-E.R.A. arguments gained ground.
 Legal scholars debate the validity of that rescission, as there is historic precedent implying that ratification is binding: Ohio and New Jersey tried to take back their approval of the 14th Amendment in 1868, but despite this retraction, the official documents still include them on his list of ratifying states.
 Robinson Woodward-Burns, a political scientist at Howard University, points out for the Washington Post that a similar situation cropped up with the 15th and 19th Amendments, “suggesting that states cannot withdraw ratification.”
 In 1939, the Supreme Court declared that ratification reversal “should be regarded as a political question” and therefore, out of its purview.

-Until January 2020, at the least, the E.R.A. will remain with other passed-but-never-fully-ratified “zombie amendments,” to curb a phrase from NPR’s Ron Elving.
+Until January 2020, the E.R.A. remained in the company of other passed-but-never-fully-ratified “zombie amendments,” to curb a phrase from NPR’s Ron Elving.
 Among them are amendments granting the District of Columbia voting representation in Congress (passed by Congress in 1978 and ratified by 16 states before it expired), an 1810 amendment prohibiting American citizens from receiving titles of nobility from a foreign government (sorry Duchess Meghan!) and the the Child Labor Amendment (passed by Congress in 1937 and ratified by 28 states).
 The Corwin Amendment, a compromise measure passed in the leadup to the Civil War and supported by Abraham Lincoln, is a more sinister, still-technically-lingering amendment.
 It would have permanently barred the federal government from abolishing slavery.

 What happened in the years since the 1982 deadline passed?

 The E.R.A. didn’t altogether fade from policymakers’ consciousness after its defeat.
 From the ‘90s until now, congresswomen and men routinely introduced bills to disregard the ratification window or resubmit the amendment (or an updated version that would add the word “woman” to the Constitution) to the states.
 No state had approved the E.R.A. in 40 years when, in 2017, Nevada’s newly Democratic legislature ratified the E.R.A.
 The next year, Schlafly’s home state of Illinois followed suit.
-If Virginia becomes the 38th state to ratify, as the new majority has suggested it will, that could set up a heated constitutional debate.
+On January 15, 2020, the Virginia General Assembly approved the E.R.A., setting up a heated constitutional debate.

 Virginia has come tantalizingly close to ratification before.
 In 1982, the Commonwealth’s last chance to vote for the E.R.A. before the deadline, a state senator hopped on a plane out of town, conveniently missing the roll call and evading the 20-20 tie that would have secured a pro-E.R.A. tiebreak vote from the lieutenant governor.
 Earlier in 2019, the E.R.A. passed the Virginia Senate but was stymied in a House subcommittee.